 - Using a blender, grind the oats into flour.
 Transfer to a medium bowl, and add the cornmeal, baking powder, and baking soda.
 Whisk to blend thoroughly.
 Set aside.

-- Pour the milk and dates into the blender, and blend until smooth.
+- Pour the water and dates into the blender, and blend until smooth.
 Add the pumpkin puree, and blend until incorporated.
 Pour into the bowl of dry ingredients, and stir until the dry ingredients disappear.
 Stir in the walnuts.

 - Spread the batter evenly into the pan and bake for 38 to 40 minutes.
 When the cornbread is done, it will have cracks in the top and be lightly browned around the edges.
 Set aside to cool.
 Serve warm or cold.
 Cut into 9 pieces.